Pause Linux Process with SIGSTOP / SIGCONT

-I didn’t want to stop and restart rsync everyday so I had to pause it somehow.
-Luckily, the linux “kill” command has more signals then just killing a process.
+I didn’t want to stop and restart rsync every day so I had to pause it somehow.
+Luckily, the Linux “kill” command has more signals than just killing a process.
 It can also pause and resume processes.
-By default when you use the kill command it will use the TERM signal which will terminate your process.
+By default when you use the kill command, it will use the TERM signal which will terminate your process.
 Besides SIGTERM, kill also supports the following two signals:

 I used this to pause my rsync backup at 8 AM in the morning and to resume it at 6 PM (office hours) so the backup wouldn’t bother people working during the day.

-First we’ll have to check the PID (process ID) of rsync, you can use top or ps for this.
+First, we’ll have to check the PID (process ID) of rsync, you can use top

 # top